KhazenLab/covid19-testing-scripts/README.md

 After running step 3, we currently need to open all the `ArcGIS/v2/*csv` files manually in excel/libreoffice and resave the csv to drop the `.0` suffixes of decimals.

 Casting the corresponding dataframe column to int doesnt work because it contains NAs, which cannot coexist in int column in pandas

+## Shiny apps

+The first shiny app was created for the comparison of different countries.

+It's committed in this repo at `shinyScripts/compareCountries/compareCountries.R`

+Follow instructions in the fil header there.